 If your feet are still sore after pregnancy, or you suspect your arches have fallen, we recommend that you come in around 2 months post-partum for an evaluation.
 It does happen that feet which have flattened during pregnancy, do not always bounce back as expected.
 In some cases, this could be a permanent condition which may lead to possible foot, ankle, knee, or lower back problems.

 The over-pronation associated with pregnancy is best treated with a truly custom, biomechanically correct foot orthotic.
 In fact, pregnancy provides an opportunity to address foot problems while your foot is malleable and able to adapt to a new position.
 Using the time while you are pregnant to support your foot in a new corrected position will allow proper functioning and decreased pain for years to come.

 If you already have orthotics - great!
 Make sure you continue to use them during your pregnancy and after.
 If they are more than 3 years old and you have been wearing them consistently you will probably need an updated gait analysis and a new pair.
 If you have orthotics, but haven't been wearing them - bring them in and let's see how they are working for you.

-For more info on the custom foot orthotic treatment at DFM, call to speak to one of our expert team members who would be happy to help, or request an appointment for your gait analysis online.
+For more info on the custom foot orthotic treatment at Dr For Moms, call to speak to one of our expert team members who would be happy to help, or request an appointment for your gait analysis online.